Bob Spink: Early life

 He was educated at Holycroft Secondary Modern School (now a primary school) on Victoria Road in Keighley and Southall Technical College.
 At the University of Manchester, he gained a BSc Hons (1st) in 1972.
 At Cranfield University, he gained an MSc in industrial engineering and administration in 1975 and PhD in economics and management in 1988.

 He joined the Royal Air Force (RAF) in 1964 and, until 1966, did his basic training at RAF Cosford and RAF Uxbridge, being invalided.
 He was an engineer for EMI Electronics Ltd from 1966 to 1977 in Hayes and gained an Ordinary National Certificate (ONC) from Southall Technical College in 1969 when on day-release, then became an industrial management consultant in 1977 for Harold Whitehead and Partners.
-From 1980 to 1984, he was a director of Seafarer Navigation International Ltd (eventually bought by Standard Communications) in Bournemouth and, from 1989 to 1993, he was a non-executive director of Bournemouth International Airport.
+From 1980 to 1984, he was a director of Seafarer Navigation International Ltd (eventually bought by Standard Communications) in Bournemouth and, from 1989 to 1993, he was a non-executive director of Bournemouth Airport.
 From 1984 to 1993, he was a management consultant.
 From 1997 to 2001, he worked for Harold Whitehead in Windsor.
 He was a county councillor in Dorset from 1985 to 1992.